 Pretty much all of Cusco’s sites cost money to visit, but there are a couple of options for tourists to visit more sites and save money.
 They are the Boleto Turístico and the Boleto Integral.
 They seemed to be confusing to some visitors so I want to quickly explain them here.
-Please note they do NOT cover every tourist site or museum in Cusco – many tourists were under that impression when they bought the tickets.
+Please note they do NOT cover every tourist site or museum in Cusco.
+Many tourists were under that impression when they bought their tickets.

 In Cusco, you can visit Monumento Pachacuteq, Centro Qosqo de Arte Nativo, Museo Histórico Regional, Museo Municipal de Arte Contemporáneo, Museo de Arte Popular, and Museo de Sitio del Qorikancha.
 Of these, I only visited Museo de Sitio del Qorikancha and wasn’t too interested in the others.

 Nearest Cusco are the Inca archaeological sites of Saqsayhuamán, Q’enqo, Pukapukara, and Tambomachay.
 I visited Saqsayhuamán but unfortunately didn’t have time for the others.
 They can all be visited on a scheduled half day tour usually starting at 2pm and finishing at 6:30pm.
 You can find this tour at pretty much every tour office in the city.

 The other sites are much further from Cusco are the Inca archaeological sites of Tipón, Pikillaqta, Chinchero, Moray, Pisac, and Ollantaytambo.
 I visited all of these sites on three separate organized day trips.
 All can be arranged in a tour office in the city.